An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Auxiliary statements

 \section{Auxiliary statements}

 We present here auxiliary statements which are quite standard to obtain, and used frequently during all the paper.
-First, we provide in Section~\ref{subsect:existence_PDE} classical results for the integro-differential equations we use in this work.
+First, we provide in Section~\ref{subsect:existence_PDE} results related to the integro-differential equations we use in this work.
 Then, in Section~\ref{subsect:auxiliary_statements_Ik}, we present statements dealing with the cardinalities of subsets of $\mathcal{I}_k$.
 Finally, in Section~\ref{subsect:auxiliary_statements_erlang_distributions}, we give results about Erlang distributions that we use in our numerical study, see~Section~\ref{sect:estimation_on_simulations}.